REHLIN GRAPHICS FINE ART

 Picture

 Activities include weekly meetings to share information through critiques, lectures, and demonstrations, plus opportunities to display work in group exhibitions.
-An annual highlight is the renowned Chelsea Painters June Art Fair, which attracts art patrons from as far as Wisconsin.
+An annual highlight is the renowned Chelsea Painters June Art Fair, which attracts art patrons throughout Michigan and several other states.

-Caption: Jim, presenting one of his new energy paintings-in-progress, for discussion with other Chelsea Painters at the December 2019 group critique.
+Captions (left/top): Jim, presenting one of his new energy paintings-in-progress, for discussion with other Chelsea Painters at the December 2019 group critique.
+And (bottom/right): Chelsea Painters during a picnic, c.
+2021, with Jim in back row, middle.

 ARTIST REPRESENTATION AT THE ANN ARBOR ART CENTER